Pastwatch: The Redemption of Christopher Columbus: Plot summary

-Sometime in the future, humanity invents a series of machines which allow them to view events in their past.
-Tagiri is a researcher at Pastwatch, the organization in charge of these machines.
+Sometime in the future, humanity invents a series of machines to view past events.
+Tagiri is a researcher at Pastwatch, the organization in charge of those machines.
 Her special interest is in the colonization of the Caribbean and the life of Christopher Columbus.
-One day she accidentally discovers that the machines may be used to send information backwards in time (meaning the past is not unalterable).
-Unsure about what to do with this knowledge she is nonetheless put in charge of a project to explore it along with her husband Hassan.
+One day, she accidentally discovers that the machines may be used to send information backwards in time (meaning the past is not unalterable).
+Unsure about what to do with the knowledge she is nonetheless put in charge of a project to explore it along with her husband Hassan.
 They are eventually joined by their daughter Diko.

 A parallel narrative tells of Columbus' efforts to secure financial and political backing for his voyage across the Atlantic.
-Tagiri and other researchers note that Columbus had always yearned for greatness but that as a young man he had been determined to head east in a new Crusade to liberate from the Muslims the Holy Land as well as Constantinople, whose fall was a recent and painful event to Europeans of Columbus' generation.
-Columbus only changed his mind and decided to head west across the Atlantic after nearly drowning in a storm.
+Tagiri and other researchers note that Columbus had always yearned for greatness but that as a young man he had been determined to head east in a new crusade to liberate from the Muslims the Holy Land and Constantinople, whose fall was a recent and painful event to Europeans of Columbus' generation.
+Columbus changed his mind and decided to head west across the Atlantic after he nearly drowned in a storm.

 The mystery of exactly why Columbus changed his mind is solved by Diko.
-She uses a new, and more visually sensitive, version of the time viewer and discovers that after surviving the wreck Columbus received a vision directing him to head west to convert the people who lived on a previous undiscovered continent.
-The researchers realize that this vision is actually a hologram sent back in time by people from an alternate timeline in order to influence the direction of Columbus' life.
+She uses a new and more visually sensitive version of the time viewer and discovers that after surviving the wreck, Columbus received a vision directing him to head west to convert the people who lived on a previous undiscovered continent.
+The researchers realize that thd vision is actually a hologram sent back in time by people from an alternate timeline to influence the direction of Columbus' life.